HomeBlogGovernment Contractor Hearing Conservation: Which OSHA Standard Applies at Federal Worksites?

 Can a defense contractor rely on the installation’s HCP?

-No. The installation's program covers DoD military and civilian personnel only.
-Even if contractor employees are physically enrolled in installation audiometric testing, the contractor retains its independent OSHA 1910.95 obligation and can be cited separately.
+No. The installation’s program covers DoD military and civilian personnel only.
+The contractor retains its independent OSHA 1910.95 obligation regardless of whether contractor employees are physically present at installation testing.

 Does OSHA inspect contractors on military bases?

 Yes.
-OSHA inspects contractor worksites on military installations under an MOU with DoD and has full citation authority.
-Contractor sites are not shielded by their location on a federal facility.
-Installation safety offices may also refer contractor deficiencies to OSHA.
+OSHA has full citation and penalty authority over contractors at military installations under its MOU with DoD.
+Contractor sites are not shielded by location on a federal facility.

 Build an Independent, OSHA-Compliant Contractor HCP